DTAJ095/alx-system_engineering-devops/0x01-shell_permission/README.md

 -Script 0:
-Create a script that switches the current user to the user betty.
+Create a script that switches the current user to the user betty."/n"